neilo40/indigo_troubleshooting/README.md

 The boot process is as follows:
  * LED is green on power up
  * CPU starts POST and sets LED to amber and chimes
- * once POST is complete, CPU sets LED back to green and boot commences
+ * once POST is complete (successfully), CPU sets LED back to green and boot commences

 If the LED stays green then something is preventing the CPU from executing.
 Unfortunately there could be a range of reasons for this